Seán Mac Stíofáin: Childhood

 "I'm Irish, therefore you're Irish… Don't forget it."

-His childhood was marred by his alcoholic father.
-His mother, who doted over her son, died when Mac Stíofáin was 10.
-Mac Stíofáin attended Catholic schools, where he came into contact with pro-Sinn Féin Irish students.
+His childhood was marred by his alcoholic father, whom the Guardian also described as having been violent towards his mother.
+His mother, who doted over her son, died in February 1939, when Mac Stíofáin was ten.
+Mac Stíofáin attended a Catholic school in Islington, where he came into contact with the London Irish community and with pro-Sinn Féin students.
+On the outbreak of war he was evacuated to the countryside, an experience that further alienated him from his father, who subsequently remarried.